Raw Bones for Dogs: Safety Guide and Calcium Calculator

 Your dog's stool serves as the ultimate indicator of their bone intake.
 Learn to identify the clinical "white chalk" marker:

-• White/Crumbly Stool: This indicates too much calcium.
-Reduce the bone portion by 25%.
+• White/Crumbly Stool: This can indicate too much bone.
+Consider reducing the bone portion and reassessing.

 • Straining to Poop: This likely signals constipation from bone excess.